codyhouse/codyhouse-framework/README.md

 The first command will install the modules the framework requires for compiling SCSS into CSS; the second will launch your project on a development server.

+⚠️ Note: if you receive error messages while trying to run the npm install command, you may need to install Git on your device first.
+You can download Git on the [Git website](https://git-scm.com).

 ## Component Library

 CodyHouse's Components are accessible, progressively enhanced, HTML, CSS, JS components that work seamlessly with the framework.